gettocat/consensusjs/README.md

 Block to network can send everyone, who have hashrate and can mine blocks

 ### pos
 Extending pow config and use mining for search new blocks, but if user have stakeValue (bigger percent of coins), he can reduse up to 10% from target and make faster hash searching.
+Have new method in implementation:

 ```js
 class ProofOfStakeConsensus extends app.CONSENSUS.ProofOfWorkConsensus {